coreyoconnor/sway-gnome/README.md

 * multitasking settings

-Use dconf editor to remove the last panel setting from gnome-control-center if it does not start up after a crash.
+Use dconf editor to remove the last panel setting from gnome-control-center if `gnome-control-center` does not start up after a crash.

 ## includes